AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 #### SMTP test mode {#smtp-test-mode}

-The **[!UICONTROL Enable SMTP test mode]** option allows you to test sending emails via an SMTP connection without actually sending messages.
+Use the **[!UICONTROL Enable SMTP test mode]** option to test sending emails via an SMTP connection without actually sending messages.

 The messages are processed until connection with the SMTP server is achieved, but they are not sent.

 ![](assets/smtp-test-mode.png)